 Well, I’ve heard from them personally when AXA launched their retirement plan named “Retire Happy”.

 AXA Retire Happy was the first retirement plan in Singapore that manages inflation.
 And that makes a lot of sense, isn’t it?
 Let’s see how this plan fits into Patricia Mok and Irene Ang’s retirement planning.

-Irene Ang is the CEO of Singapore’s first and largest artiste management agency, FLY entertainment.
+Irene Ang is the CEO of Singapore’s first and largest artist management agency, FLY entertainment.
 Think about it.
 If you are in your 40s and you have a successful business, what do you concern the most for your retirement?
-That is continuous cash flow right?
+That is continuous cash flow, right?